 In this short section I reflect on the article from my own viewpoints as a gamer and lover of the genre instead of a critic.

 Remember Me is a game you generally don’t buy.
 Short, no replay value, unskippable cutscenes: it reeks of a game you’ll play once and then throw away, forever to be forgotten.
 Originally I took a peek inside the game using less than savory methods and beat it, only to buy it years later for a bargain price.
 The game still impresses me with its sense of style, both in terms of art and music.
 Songs like “The Enforcers” and “Our Parents” are tunes I often listen to when looking for inspiration or just background music.

 Yet in terms of its gameplay all I see is wasted potential.
 The Combo Lab is a neat streamlined spin on what God Hand offered in terms of customization, but fails to but the games unique animations to good use instead falling back on a simpler version of Batman: Arkham Asylum’s dodge and punish combat.
 Remember Me isn’t a game I’ll personally recommend to people, but I’m still glad I own it.
 Maybe I’ll play it again in a few decades when it will feel fresh again.

 斬 postscript notes 斬

-Though it isn’t set to default, it is highly recommended you play the game using the French voice acting.
-Not only is the quality better, it just fits the world so much more.
+- Though it isn’t set to it by default, it is highly recommended you play the game using the French voice acting.
+Not only is the quality better, it just fits the world so much more;

-When added to Playstation Plus, it accumulated nearly 1 million extra players; becoming the second most downloaded PS Plus title in Europe.
+- When added to Playstation Plus, it accumulated nearly 1 million extra players; becoming the second most downloaded PS Plus title in Europe.
 Considering the game’s reputation of low replay value and short story, it is understandable that many players dove in to see what it was all about when part of a subscription;

 源 sources 源